Social media is reactive, but community and civic engagement software is proactive

 On top of this, what percentage of comments out there are actually constructive?
 As a low-stakes platform, many people do not take social media seriously and often submit content that is in jest of the issue at hand.
 When you’re a busy government official, you simply don’t have the time to filter the content across channels to find nuggets of productive engagement.

-A dedicated community engagement solution streamlines this input in one location and makes information and two-way dialogue easily accessible for both residents and local leaders.
+A dedicated resident engagement solution streamlines this input in one location and makes information and two-way dialogue easily accessible for both residents and local leaders.
 With one trusted platform to come to that encourages easy dialogue, both sides can feel more heard and like they have a say in what is happening.
 It also provides clear structure for conversations with background information, project folders, timelines, and a community of verified accounts.
 An engagement platform gives both the government and its community a more structured tool to provide and receive feedback.

 With a lack of moderation, social media has no control